Georgia’s 2026 General Election

 & Prison Reform

 In October 2024, the U.S. Department of Justice found that conditions in Georgia’s prisons violate the Eighth Amendment’s prohibition on cruel and unusual punishment.
 Homicides surged from 8 in 2018 to over 100 in 2024.
-The state spent $700 million more on corrections between FY2022 and FY2026 — and every outcome got worse.
-The next governor, lieutenant governor, and attorney general will decide whether Georgia addresses this crisis or ignores it.
+The state spent hundreds of millions more on corrections — and every outcome got worse.
+The officials elected this November will decide whether Georgia addresses this crisis or ignores it.

 Sets the Agenda

 Appoints all five members of the Board of Pardons and Paroles.
-Oversees the $1.8 billion GDC budget.
-Sets the tone for criminal justice policy statewide.
-15 candidates running.
+Oversees the $1.8 billion GDC budget and sets the tone for criminal-justice policy statewide.

 Controls Legislation

 Presides over the Georgia Senate.
-Controls committee assignments and which bills reach the floor — including SB 25 (Parole Transparency Act) and sentencing reform.
-13+ candidates running.
+Controls committee assignments and which bills reach the floor — including parole transparency and sentencing reform.

 Negotiates with DOJ

-Georgia’s chief law enforcement officer.
-Directs state criminal litigation.
-Would negotiate any consent decree with the U.S. Department of Justice on prison conditions.
-4 candidates running.
+Georgia’s chief law-enforcement officer.
+Would negotiate any consent decree with the U.S. Department of Justice over the unconstitutional prison conditions it found.

 Questions Every Candidate Should Answer